-To gain a better understanding of the beam designs, we put step beams and box beams head to head against 3 factors to see who comes out on top.
+To gain a better understanding of the beam designs, we put step beams, and box beams head to head against 3 factors to see who comes out on top.

 Box beams have always been the popular choice in the Canadian pallet racking market, and are preferred for their superior strength per square inch.
 Because of their basic rectangular shape, box beams are able to hold heavier loads compared to Step Beams, which have a more intricate design.

 Because Step Beams can make up their strength with height, this is a tied round.

-Pallet racking support bars, otherwise known as safety bars, are steel bars that run perpendicular to the rack beams in order to keep pallets or other products stored on the racking system from falling through.
-Box beams require universal safety bars, which have a U-shaped design on each end that is placed over top of the box beam.
+Pallet racking support bars, otherwise known as safety bars, are steel bars that run perpendicular to the rack beams in order to keep pallets or other products stored in the racking system from falling through.
+Box beams require universal safety bars, which have a U-shaped design on each end that is placed over the top of the box beam.
 The issue with this design is that clothing and products get snagged on the safety bar, causing minor damage.

-Due to the advantages that clip style safety bars have over universal safety bars, we will give this point to Step Beams.
+Due to the advantages that clip-style safety bars have over universal safety bars, we will give this point to Step Beams.

 Industrial racking systems here in Canada are often times equipped with box beams, rather than step beams.
 Therefore, as the laws of supply and demand dictate, box beams and their accessories are a lot easier to come by.

 For obvious reasons, this round goes to Box Beams.

 Like most things in life, it depends!
-It depends on many factors such as what you are storing, the size of your pallet racking system, your budget and your project time frame.
+It depends on many factors such as what you are storing, the size of your pallet racking system, your budget, and your project time frame.

-Step beams and their clip style safety bars will provide you with the ability to move the safety bars more freely, and decrease the probability of snagging due to their neat fit.
+Step beams and their clip-style safety bars will provide you with the ability to move the safety bars more freely, and decrease the probability of snagging due to their neat fit.